nikitaycs50/foto-tools/README.md

 ## Notes

-- **Empty Bins**: Bins with no data are omitted to avoid clutter and ensure accurate averages.
+- **Empty Bins**: Bins with no data are omitted to avoid clutter and ensure accurate median values.
 - **Adjustable Bins**: The number of bins for histograms can be adjusted in the script.

 ## License